Murdered by depression

 Who are we to judge?
 To not allow choices when pain is too great?
 Suicide isn't a sin, it is an act of desperation to end unbearable psychological suffering.

 This is the reason that suicidologist Edwin Shneidman, coined suicide as 'Psychache'.
 He described it in the following terms: "unbearable psychological pain - hurt, anguish, soreness, and aching".
 His theory also suggested that suicide stems from thwarted or distorted psychological needs as every suicidal act reflects some specific, unfulfilled psychological need.
 Therefore, unresolved psychache results in suicidal behaviours.
-Fulfillment of being in the world is the antidote to psychache.
+Fulfilment of being in the world is the antidote to psychache.

 This would make perfect sense if we consider that our emotional needs are just as important as physical needs for survival such as food and drink and warmth.
-In fact, Marslow's Hierarchy of needs covers this important aspect.
+In fact, Maslow's Hierarchy of needs covers this important aspect.
 Unresolved needs in themselves create a lot of pain and inner conflict, and when the need becomes greater than the want then it makes us vulnerable to many things.

 Suicidal people do not want to harm their loved ones, they just want to find the peace they crave.
 They are not bad people or criminals for taking their lives.
 There is nothing right or wrong.
 Our aim is to save people, but if a person decides to end their pain in this way, there is nothing anyone could have done if the individual makes that decision.

-In the book Waking Up Alive, Dr. Richard Heckler (1994) discusses additional causes of suicide, including the following:
+In the book Waking Up Alive, Dr Richard Heckler (1994) discusses additional causes of suicide, including the following:

 - Penetrating hopelessness - the person's state of mind is such that feelings of hopelessness penetrate every or almost every aspect of his or her life